emaV/minigap/README.md

 ### Preprocessor environment

-Minigap setup some preprocessor variables you can use as conditions.
+Minigap sets some preprocessor variables you can use as conditions.

 When building for development the `development` variable is set to true.